.300 Winchester Magnum

+It was designed as a hunting cartridge and is widely used all over the world for hunting a wide range of mid-to-large-sized big game such as North American moose, elk, bighorn sheep, mule deer and white-tailed deer, making it one of the most versatile big game hunting cartridges.

+The .300 Win Mag is capable of delivering better long-range performance with heavier, large ballistic coefficient projectiles than any other standard and short length .30 caliber cartridge.
+Military and law enforcement departments have also adopted the cartridge as a long-range sniper round, intended to be used for shots at longer ranges than the .308 Winchester.
+As a testament to its accuracy, following its introduction, it went on to win several 1000 yd competitions.

 Cartridge history

-Prior to the advent of the .300 Winchester Magnum there were already a number of .30 caliber (7.62 mm) cartridges billed as offering a “magnum” level of performance.
+Prior to the advent of the .300 Winchester Magnum there were already a number of .30 caliber (7.62 mm) cartridges billed as offering a "magnum" level of performance.
 Such rounds included the .30 Newton of 1913 and the .300 H&H Magnum of 1925.
 The .30 Newton saw limited commercial success, however, and the .300 H&H was too long for the standard length Mauser and Springfield rifle actions of the time, barring substantial modifications.

 Beginning with the .270 Weatherby Magnum in 1943, Roy Weatherby introduced a popular line of rifle cartridges based on the H&H case shortened to fit a standard length (2.5 in) action.
-The Weatherby cartridges of any given caliber followed a formula of “improved” design, which entailed “blowing out” the H&H Magnum parent case, thereby reducing case taper and increasing usable powder capacity.
-The .300 Weatherby Magnum, an “improved,” full-length cartridge derived from the .300 H&H was introduced in 1944.
+The Weatherby cartridges of any given caliber followed a formula of "improved" design, which entailed "blowing out" the H&H Magnum parent case, thereby reducing case taper and increasing usable powder capacity.
+The .300 Weatherby Magnum, an "improved", full-length cartridge derived from the .300 H&H was introduced in 1944.

 The larger manufacturers soon noticed Weatherby's standard length magnum case, and in due time followed suit.
-From 1956-1959, Winchester introduced three such cartridges: the .264 Winchester Magnum, .338 Winchester Magnum and .458 Winchester Magnum, all based on the shortened and blown out .375 H&H Magnum case.
-The popular .30 caliber's omission from that lineup prompted a response by the shooting community and Winchester’s competition.
+From 1956 to 1959 Winchester introduced three such cartridges: the .264 Winchester Magnum, .338 Winchester Magnum and .458 Winchester Magnum, all based on the shortened and blown out .375 H&H Magnum case.
+The popular .30 caliber's omission from that lineup prompted a response by the shooting community and Winchester's competition.
 Wildcatters soon produced the .30-338 Winchester Magnum and Norma Projektilfabrik, who were by now manufacturing ammunition for Weatherby, took the standard length basic Weatherby brass and necked it down to .30 caliber (7.62 mm) to form the .308 Norma Magnum.